sirixdb/sirix/README.md

 3. Build the docker image: `docker build -t sirixdb/sirix`
 4. Run the docker container: `docker run --network=host -t -i -p 9443:9443 sirixdb/sirix` (on Windows this does not seem to work)

-Sirix should be up and running afterwards :-)
+Sirix should be up and running afterwards.
+Please let us know if you have any trouble setting it up.

 ### Command line tool
 We ship a (very) simple command line tool for the sirix-xquery bundle: